What will my child be missing when receiving a Tier II intervention?

 How is my child’s progress monitored while receiving intervention?

 Student progress is measured regularly throughout the school year.
 The DIBELS Benchmark testing is done with all students three times a year - early in the school year, at the middle of the school year, and at the end of the school year.
 Progress monitoring is also done every two to three weeks with students receiving reading support.

 How can my child exit from reading intervention?

 Throughout the year, our reading and intervention specialists collaborate with your child’s regular classroom teacher.
 This is to coordinate both the classroom teacher and interventionist’s areas of focus when working with your child both in the regular classroom and during the intervention block.
 If, over time, a student demonstrates growth that indicates the ability to perform satisfactorily for the grade level the teachers will meet to plan the child’s exit from Tier II intervention.
-You will be contacted to discuss exiting your child from reading support.
+You will be contacted if your child is exited from reading support.

 How can I help support my child’s reading growth?

 Read every day with your child.
 Even as your children get older, continue reading aloud to them.
-Reading aloud to your child is one of the most important things you can do to him learn new vocabulary, hear fluent reading, and instill the joy of reading to learn about the world.
-As your child becomes more proficient in reading, you should still read aloud, but you can also have him read to you.
-If your child is reluctant to read to you, ask him to read a paragraph or page to himself and then try reading it aloud.
+Reading aloud to your child is one of the most important things you can do with him or her to help support and learn new vocabulary, hear fluent reading, and instill the joy of reading to learn about the world.
+As your child becomes more proficient in reading, you should still read aloud, but you can also have him or her read to you.
+If your child is reluctant to read to you, ask him or her to read a paragraph or page silently and then try reading it aloud.
 Provide your child with practical opportunities to practice reading.
-Some examples are reading directions for a game, reading a recipe in a kids' cookbook, and reading a restaurant menu.
+Some examples are reading directions for a game, reading a recipe in a kid's cookbook, and reading a restaurant menu.
 Find a series that is interesting to your child (see our Language Arts web page).
 Series books are wonderful because the characters are already familiar to your child.